benji-cannot-code/fast-vc-chromium-benchmark-run-4/tools/traffic_annotation/scripts/README.md

 # Traffic Annotation Scripts
 This file describes the scripts in `tools/traffic_annotation/scripts`.

+# auditor/auditor.py

+The new implementation of `traffic_annotation_auditor`.
+It is meant as a drop-in replacement, i.e. you can call it with the same command-line arguments and it should give similar output.

 # check_annotations.py
 Runs traffic annotation tests on the changed files or all repository.
 The tests are run in error resilient mode.
 Requires a compiled build directory to run.